LogoLogo

 docker logs <container_id>

-This command will display the output of the running container, which can help diagnose issues like missing dependencies or server errors.
+This command displays the output of the running container, which can help diagnose issues such as missing dependencies or server errors.

 Conclusion